 See a doctor as soon as possible.
-He’ll treat the wound and decide whether you need a rabies vaccination.
-If you’ve been exposed to rabies in the past few months, he’ll likely run a number of tests (saliva, blood, spinal fluid, skin, and hair) to check for the rabies virus or antibodies.
+They’ll treat the wound and decide whether you need a rabies vaccination.
+If you’ve been exposed to rabies in the past few months, they’ll likely run a number of tests (saliva, blood, spinal fluid, skin, and hair) to check for the rabies virus or antibodies.

 If you are pregnant, rabies shots are safe for you and your baby.

 Can You Tell If An Animal Has Rabies?